cpeditor/cpeditor.github.io/content/docs/preferences/actions/_index.md

 ### Check your answer on test cases with empty output

 Check your answer even if your output or the expected output is empty.

+### Auto uncheck accepted testcases

+Uncheck testcase when it is accepted.
+Unchecked testcases are not ran and do not appear collapsed in testcases section.

 ## Load External File Changes